Changzhou Metro

 The Changzhou Metro is a rapid transit system in Changzhou, Jiangsu province, China.

-The system started operation on 21 September 2019, with the opening of its first line, Line 1, becoming the 35th city in China with a subway in Mainland China.
-The Changzhou Metro currently has Line 1 and Line 2 in operation, while Line 5 and Line 6 is under construction.
+The system started operation on 21 September 2019, with the opening of its first line, Line 1, becoming the 35th city in China with a subway in mainland China.
+The Changzhou Metro currently has Line 1 and Line 2 in operation, while Line 5 and Line 6 are under construction.

 Announcements are made in Mandarin and English.